Roberto Gutièrrez Varea

 Biography

-Roberto Gutiérrez Varea began his career in theater in his native Argentina.
-His research and creative work focuses on live performance as means of resistance and peacebuilding in the context of social conflict and state violence.
-Varea's stage work in the United States includes directing premieres of works by Migdalia Cruz, Ariel Dorfman, Cherríe Moraga, and José Rivera, among others.
-He is the founding artistic director of Soapstone Theatre Company, a collective of male ex-offenders and women survivors of violent crime, and El Teatro Jornalero!, a performance company that brings the voice of Latin American immigrant workers to the stage.
-Varea is a member of the Steering Committee of Theater Without Borders, and a member of the Artists in Distress Services of freeDimensional.
-He is a regular contributor to journals in performance and peacebuilding, and is co-editor and co-author of the two-volume anthology "Acting Together: Performance and the Creative Transformation of Conflict" (New Village Press).
-Varea is a founding faculty of the Department of Performing Arts, and the Performing Arts and Social Justice Major at USF.
+Roberto G. Varea's (he/his/him) research and creative work focuses on live performance as means of resistance and peacebuilding in the context of social conflict and state violence.
+His stage work in the United States includes directing plays and stage projects, founding two community-based companies, Soapstone Theatre Company, with formerly incarcerated men and women survivors of violent crime, and El Teatro Jornalero!, with Latin American immigrant workers, co-founding the latine performance collective Secos & Mojados, and being a founding member of SF-based La Lengua Teatro en Español.
+He is a regular contributor to journals in performance and peacebuilding, and co-editor and co-author of the two-volume anthology "Acting Together: Performance and the Creative Transformation of Conflict" (New Village Press).
+Roberto is an Excecutive Board Member of Galeria de la Raza (SF), and serves on the Advisory Boards of Golden Thread Productions (SF), and The Yerba Buena Gardens Festiva (SF).
+Roberto is co-founder of the Performing Arts and Social Justice and Critical Diversity Studies Programs at the University of San Francisco.

 Research Areas